-History 278.
+√ History 278.
 History of Modern India.
 3 hrs.; 3 cr.
-Prereq: English 125
+Prereq: English 125 accession of George III.
+Not offered on a regular basis.

 Basic historical account of the struggles of the people of the Indian subcontinent against colonial domination, with emphasis on the nationalist movement from which India and Pakistan emerged.